Basketball is inherently a fun sport, and youth basketball coaches typically find ways to make it fun for players.

-Basketball is inherently a fun sport, and typically youth basketball coaches will find ways to make it fun for players.
-When allowed to play hoops, most kids are going to have a good time.
-However, along the way, some coaches find ways to cut into the fun players have and the effectiveness of their team.
-If you’re coaching a kid’s basketball team, try to avoid these common mistakes.
+When allowed to play hoops, most kids will have a good time.
+However, some coaches find ways to reduce the fun players have and the effectiveness of their team.
+Avoid these common mistakes if you’re coaching a kid’s basketball team.

 1.)
 Starting practices with long lectures when court time is available

 Kids generally come to practice excited to play.
-When court time is available, it’s best not to open the practice with a lecture.
+It’s best not to open the practice with a lecture when court time is available.
 Instead, jump right into a warm-up activity like having all players, with their own basketballs, dribble in a zig-zag fashion down the court.
-Coaches that tip things off by trying to communicate important coaching points at the start of practice will usually find an inattentive group, full of pent-up energy and not in a listening mode.

 2.)
 Over-using your whistle